Written by Michael Haigh, Technical Marketing Engineer at Nutanix

 In each of these folders, we’ll be creating a number of Kubernetes YAML files that define our application.
 For each file outlined below, you’ll want to create a corresponding file in the specified directory.
 On some of them, we’ll call out certain fields that you’ll want to replace entries to match your environment.

-First, in your buckets folder, create a file name buckets-secrets.yaml with the following contents:
+First, in your objects folder, create a file name objects-secrets.yaml with the following contents:

-apiVersion: v1 kind: Secret metadata: name: object-credentials labels: app: django component: storage tier: backend type: Opaque data: access: cG9zZWlkb25fYWNjZXNz secret: cG9zZWlkb25fc2VjcmV0
+apiVersion: v1 kind: Secret metadata: name: object-credentials labels: app: django component: storage tier: backend type: Opaque data: access: eF81TFBTY08ybEhkVWtGdVhPSGk3OTJhX2pYU3k5WHA= secret: NDlsYmNIbFFMNEhlTlNpRmhpNmdGbFd2NlMzcGhJYmk=

 Next, in your era folder, we’ll want to create two files.
 The first is named era-secrets.yaml, with the following contents: